verse-lab/greta/README.md

 2. The following packages need to be installed by running `opam install <package>`:

-   * sedlex, ppx_deriving, num, core, qcheck
+   * sedlex, ppx_deriving, num, core, core_unix, qcheck, ppx_deriving_yojson, fileutils

+Note: Some of the packages above are needed for testing.

 3. Install [Menhir](https://github.com/verse-lab/menhir/tree/dump-cfg) from the separate attachment.